rmcanany/SolidEdgeHousekeeper/TipsAndTricks.md

 <details open><summary><h3 style="margin-bottom:-20px; display:inline-block"><img src="My%20Project/media/spacer.png"><img src="My%20Project/media/spacer.png">Missing Files</h3></summary>

-If you selected a source for files, but none are displayed, you might simply need to update the list.
+If you selected a source for files, but no files are displayed, you might simply need to update the list.
 The button is on the selection toolbar at the top of the Home page.

 ![](My%20Project/media/selection_toolbar.png)